sstaree/EXOTIC/Readme.md

   If you find this work helpful, please support us with your stars⭐ and cite our paper!
 </p>
 <p align="center">
-  This repo contains the official PyTorch implementation of NLC!
+  This repo contains the official PyTorch implementation of EXOTIC!
 </p>

 ## 🔥 News